Sponsor this page for $75 per year. Your banner or text ad can fill the space above. Click here to Sponsorthe page and how to reserve your ad.

 The exposition lost money and fell short of the overestimated prediction of one hundred million attendance.
 That didn't please some concessionaires, athough it was odd that such a prediction was made in the first place, as no fair had come close to that figure in the past and still has not.
 There were high organizational and running costs.
 It was estimated to cost a visitor six hundred francs to see all commercial attractions.
 Rents to lease were very high.
 Many concessionaires had financial difficulties, threatened to strike, and eventually received a partial refund on rents.
 The public was said to be disappointed overall, thinking after the fair had closed that the future of France did not see themselves as hosting additional fairs as its power on the world stage waned.

 Aram Yengoyan - "Paris, much of the Press after its closure attacked the fair and the idea of the fair.
-This came from the right and the left in France, and many in the Press felt that it should never be done, one reason is that the invited nations for a variety of different reasons made France the the French look mildly inadequate at best.
+This came from the right and the left in France, and many in the Press felt that it should never be done, one reason is that the invited nations for a variety of different reasons made France and the French look mildly inadequate at best.
 Both Paris and St. Louis (1904) expressed the colonial system, the St. Louis fair had a lot in regards to the colonial possessions and also the ability to Americanize the world.
 Paris played the glory of France/French culture in terms of globalization."

 Fifth Paris Expo